 After more than three decades of sketching charts and diagrams, and locating hard-to-find plots with the help of cemetery staff and fellow graveyard lovers, Carolyn Campbell has created her own highly-detailed, three-tour map of Père-Lachaise.

-That full color map is available now—with a GPS app tour.
+That full color map is available now—as well as the GPS app tour.
 The French version is coming later this year!

 All fields required.
 We respect your privacy, and promise that your information will not be shared with anyone.